hejelylab/blog/_posts/2021-03-28-Memory-CompareImages.md

 categories: [IRC, Digital Forensics, Memory Investigation]
 ---

+Let's check 1st advanced challenge (2nd Base) in (incident-response-challenge.com) website and try to solve it.

 ### 13th Challenge

 This challenge tells there is a malicious process in a memory image and asked if we can identify this by comparing the memory image against another clean memory image.